 For three years, I have taught math and science at a facility in Rowland Heights known as Advanced Math and Education on Sundays (and weekdays during the summer).
-Since this facility only teaches students for half the week, I would like to fill the rest of my week teaching more students and helping them to reach their academic goals.
+Since this facility only teaches students for half the week, I like to fill the rest of my week teaching more students and helping them to reach their academic goals.

 My high school education includes a diploma from John A. Rowland High School as well as an International Baccalaureate Diploma from the IB Programme.
 Now I am an aspiring doctor currently studying at the University of California, Irvine for a B.S. in Biological Sciences.

 My interests include cooking, fashion, cinema, and all things science.

 Undergraduate Degree: University of California-Irvine - Current Undergrad, Biological Sciences

 SAT Composite: 2150